-Saints anticipates needed boost from Onyemata’s return
+Saints’ gashed defensive front happy to have Onyemata back

 “I know we feel like we can play the run better and we are going to see some real good rushing teams here, starting with Los Angeles,” Saints coach Sean Payton said.

-The Saints’ primary rotation along the interior defensive line in Week 1 was missing three prominent players from last season, when the Saints ranked second in the NFL against the run.
+The Saints’ primary rotation along the interior defensive line in Week 1 was missing three prominent players from last season, when New Orleans ranked second in the NFL against the run.

 Tyeler Davison left for Atlanta in free agency, 2016 first-round draft choice Sheldon Rankins was not yet ready to return from his Achilles tendon tear last January and Onyemata was serving a one-game suspension in connection with a misdemeanor marijuana citation.